lechtung/SyncPK/README.md

 bash -c "$(curl -fsSL https://raw.githubusercontent.com/lechtung/SyncPK/main/install.sh)"
 ```

 *During the installation, you will be prompted to enter your Plex IP, your TMDB API Key, and a Master Password.
-The script will handle the Plex Token securely via the OAuth PIN link.*
+The script will handle the Plex Token securely via the OAuth PIN link.
+It will also ask if you have an active **Plex Pass** subscription; if you don't, it will automatically enable background polling to compensate for the lack of native Plex Webhooks.*

 ---